yiphei/Pebble-Scavenger-Hunt/GETTING-STARTED.md

 ## Getting Future Updates for Provided Code

-> *Please inform Travis Peters & Professor David Kotz if you find bugs in the provided code, using Piazza.
+> *Please inform Taylor Hardin & Professor David Kotz if you find bugs in the provided code, using Piazza.
 If you find a bug in the provided code, everyone else has this problem and we will want to release a fix via the upstream repository for everyone to pull.*

 We may need to update some of the code that we've provided (e.g., bug-fixes) for this project.
 To ensure that you can get updates, you'll need to add the original repo as a *remote* in your local copy of this project.